 Below is a list of the types of tools and technologies that Shoe and Leather Workers and Repairers may use on a daily basis:

 - Bookkeeping software

 - Sale processing software

-How to Become a Shoe & Leather Worker or Repairer
+Becoming a Shoe & Leather Worker or Repairer

-Shoe and Leather Workers and Repairers Sector
+Are there Shoe and Leather Workers and Repairers education requirements?